Organic infant formula & feeding support

 5. Contact a lactation consultant

 If you’re concerned about your milk supply, contact your healthcare provider.
-Also the Happy Mama Mentors (our team of lactation consultants, registered dietitians and all moms) can help you check your baby’s latch, and suggest ways to improve nursing sessions so you and your baby both get what you need.
+Also the Happy Experts (our team of lactation consultants, registered dietitian nutritionists and all moms) can help you check your baby’s latch, and suggest ways to improve nursing sessions so you and your baby both get what you need.